webian-dart/webian/README.md

   }
 }
 ```
 What is happening here?
-Our consure widget has Scope, if initializationProvider already exists
+Our consumer widget has Scope, if initializationProvider already exists
 in that scope, then get me that instance, if not create us a new instance.
 So, in this way we
 can have a global initializationState but we can also override it in nested scopes.
 In anyway,
 we recommend you learn [Riverpod](https://pub.dev/packages/riverpod).